jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Password Hashing

 A better strategy is to store the hash of the password.
-In this case we are using the SHA-256 hash function.
+In this case we are using the SHA-256 hash function for simplicity. (do not use SHA-256 in a production environment because it is a fast hash and will be easy to crack - see below).

 `Hash = SHA-256(password)`